danieltamming/danieltamming.github.io/index.md

 #### Product
 A program that predicts the traffic congestion at more than 10,000 intersections in 4 major American cities.
 It is estimated that the model would achieve results in the 25th percentile of the Kaggle leaderboard.
 Please see the [modelling notebook](https://www.kaggle.com/dtamming/geotab-modelling/) for an explanation of this estimate.
 #### Data
-The 20th, 50th, and 80th percentiles of two traffic congestion metrics:
+The 20th, 50th, and 80th percentiles of the following two traffic congestion metrics were used:

 1. The total time spent waiting at an intersection
 2. The distance between the center of the intersection and the place at which the vehicle first stops.